realmagicgreen/magicgreenastro/src/content/posts/benefits-of-spirulina.md

 ---
 title: Benefits of Spirulina
-subtitle: "Spirulina may literally be the single most nutritious food on the planet for how beneficial it is."
+subtitle: 'Spirulina may literally be the single most nutritious food on the planet for how beneficial it is.'
-description: "Spirulina is a type of bacteria called cyanobacterium, a blue-green algae that has been touted as one of the most potent, protective superfood in existence." # max 160 digits
+description: 'Spirulina is a type of bacteria called cyanobacterium, a blue-green algae that has been touted as one of the most potent, protective superfood in existence.' # max 160 digits
 category: health
 pubDate: 2018-07-01
 publish: true